lydell/pegjs-each-code/readme.md

 `eachCode` is useful when making a plugin for a compile-to-js language (such as CoffeeScript and TypeScript) or a linter.

+If such a processor throws an error, use `eachCode.getFilePosition(node, {line:
+Number, column: Number})` to make the line and column of the error relative to the entire file, rather than to `node` (the code snippet).
+It returns an object with a `line` and a `column` property.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)